Other regional blogs

 The official federal Web site for the SPP has a section dedicated to busting the North American Union as myth.

-"The SPP does not attempt to modify our sovereignty or currency or change the American system of government designed by our Founding Fathers,"
+"The SPP does not attempt to modify our sovereignty or currency or change the American system of government designed by our Founding Fathers,"the site says.

 But that has not stopped a growing opposition to the North American Union by groups such as the Eagle Forum, The Conservative Caucus and the John Birch Society.